LucaGiarr/expense-book/README.md

 The app was tested continuously during the coding process with print() methods to make sure the correct functionality and features worked as expected.
 Errors or warnings were fixed as they appeared, such as indentation errors, lines too long or extra space issues.
 Testing inputs were used to ensure user inputs would be handled correctly and feedback was given to the user.
-Tests were carried out using a MacBook pro 2017 using the browsers Chrome, Safari and Mozilla Firefox.
+Tests were carried out using a MacBook pro 2017 and on a Windows laptop using the browsers Chrome, Safari and Mozilla Firefox.
 Tests were also carried out on mobile with the app working without errors on android.
-On IPhone the app loads but the user cannot interact with it because the os does not allow he/she to input any character or number from the keyboard.
+On iPhone the app loads but the user cannot interact with it because the os does not allow he/she to input any character or number from the keyboard.

 ### Validator Testing